dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{The Quarto book}

-The Quarto book, about 100 pages in length, is the product of all eight of the package authors.
-As mentioned, though it uses {\tt dsld} examples, it presents the statistical concepts, rather than serving as a user manual for the package.
-Moreover, it emphasizes understanding of the methods beyond just their definition, in practical senses.
-Below is an excerpt:
+As mentioned earlier, while the book includes \texttt{dsld} examples, its primary focus is on the underlying statistical concepts rather than serving as a user manual for the package.
+It places strong emphasis on developing a practical understanding of the methods, going beyond their formal definitions.
+Below is a short excerpt: